Sierra Club Ohio Staff and Leadership

 To reach an individual member of the committee:

-Bob Shields - Conservation Chair: The conservation chair works with Sierra Club Ohio leaders and Strategic Planning Committee to develop a long-range vision of what Sierra the Club's conservation strategy and priorities should be over the next four years.
+Bob Shields - Conservation Chair: The conservation chair works with Sierra Club Ohio leaders and the Strategic Planning Committee to develop a long-range vision of what the Sierra Club's conservation strategy and priorities should be over the next four years.
 Reports regularly on conservation committee activities to the Sierra Club Ohio vice-chair, external and Steering Committee.

 Lisa Rooney - Strategic Planning Chair: Lisa has more than 30 years of professional experience as an attorney, manager, and research administrator in both public and private sectors.
 Her management experience includes developing partnerships, working with new ventures, and facilitating consortia between industry, university, and government agencies to launch technologies resulting from university research.
 Much of this work has been focused on green energy and environmental technologies.
-Lisa is semi-retired but continues as a partner with the Vortechs Group providing economic engagement and innovation recruiting services to universities and non-profit research organizations.
-Volunteering has always been an important part of her life and in most recent years, she has been active within the Sierra Club as a member of the Grassroots Network Support Team and the Leader Recruitment Committee as well as participating with several Ohio Chapter teams.
-Lisa has a passion for the outdoors and nature and spends much of her time hiking in Ohio and New Mexico among other places around the world.
+Lisa is semi-retired but continues as a partner with the Vortechs Group, providing economic engagement and innovation recruiting services to universities and non-profit research organizations.
+Volunteering has always been an important part of her life and in most recent years, she has been active within the Sierra Club as a member of the Grassroots Network Support Team and the Leader Recruitment Committee, as well as participating with several Ohio Chapter teams.
+Lisa has a passion for the outdoors and nature and spends much of her time hiking in Ohio and New Mexico, among other places around the world.

 Gwen Short's journey towards environmental advocacy began in Dayton, where she explored the beauty of the Miami Valley and developed a profound sense of stewardship.
 As an outdoor educator, Gwen inspired others to appreciate and care for our natural world while actively breaking down barriers to outdoor recreation.
 Her transition from education to the legal field demonstrates her commitment to social justice.
 As a social justice lawyer, Gwen brings a unique perspective to our committee, advocating for Ohioans and the environment.
 Her passion for seeing Ohio thrive in every aspect aligns perfectly with our vision, and her legal expertise will be instrumental in addressing environmental challenges and supporting the communities we serve.